 The more you know about your ring, the more you can bargain with pawn shops or jewelers.
 Understand the value of your ring, and don't let anyone offer less.

 Do Comparative Research

 "Check online for similar or comparable engagement rings and see what they are selling for," says Opperman.
 That price won't be your end price, but it will give you an idea of how much your original ring was.
 "Mark that price down because your ring is not considered 'new,'" she says.
-Again, most used rings sell for 40 to 75 percent of their original value.
+Again, many used rings sell for 40 to 75 percent of their original value, according to Opperman.